michaelpaulkorthals/py_irc/README.md

 As an expierienced DIY home automation expert, you shoud be capable to build this device easily, e.g. to have fun on a rainy weekend.

 Please note:
 The photo above shows an in-build switching power supply, which converts the power from 230V AC to 5V DC.
 This needs the skills of a licenced Ham Radio operator, electrician, electrical or electronic engineer.
-If you don't have these competences, you must replace this by an commercially available plug-in power supply for Raspberry Pi with a low voltage power cord to the device.
+If you don't have these competence, you are strongly recommended to replace this by an commercially available plug-in power supply for Raspberry Pi with a low voltage power cord to the device.

 > Keep every time in mind that open voltages over 40 V (e.g. 110 V AC or 230 V AC from the power grid) could cause deadly injuries or fire.